thewhodidthis/binocular/readme.md

 ## about

-Takes care of some of the boilerplate involved in creating an [`AnalyserNode`](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) for monitoring web audio signals be it in the time or frequency domains.
+Takes care of some of the boilerplate involved in creating an [`AnalyserNode`](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) for monitoring web audio signals, be it in the time or frequency domains.

 ## setup